-9. Amphiphilic block copolymers, such as 9: A-B-C, can be used for medical applications, as they self-assemble into micelles in water (pH = 7), which can be used as drug carriers.
+9. Amphiphilic block-copolymers, such as 9: A-B-C, can be used for medical applications, as they self-assemble into micelles in water (pH = 7), which can be used as drug carriers.
 Assign each block of the copolymer to a property.
-Draw a scheme of the micelle with only 4 polymer chains.
+Draw a diagram of a micelle with only 4 polymer chains.